-Our mission is to explore the secrets of life by creating compounds to control cells, and further down the road to create life-inspired super materials that confront the myriad problems that afflict modern society.
+Our mission is to explore the secrets of life by creating compounds to control cells, and further down the road to create life-inspired super materials.

 Our approach is radical and new.
 At iCeMS we are not simply rewriting the rule-book, we are throwing it out of the window.
-Global warming.
-Pollution.
-Disease.
-Aging.
-These major concerns can no longer be countered by traditional single discipline-based research.
-Innovative solutions to the most pressing scientific and societal challenges of our time demand we adopt a multi-disciplinary, syncretic approach.
-Thus at iCeMS cell biologists, biophysicists, chemists, material scientists, physicists, and bioengineers share ideas and work together to devise new ways to integrate cells and materials, all for the greater good.
-Inspiration through collaboration.
+Traditional single discipline-based research is not enough for nurturing flexible and innovative ideas.
+Thus at iCeMS biologists, chemists, engineers, physicists, and mathematicians share ideas and work together to devise new ways to integrate cells and materials, to keep creating new science.